UPDATED: May 17, 2021

 Employees who believe they may have been exposed through direct or indirect contact are asked to remove themselves from their work environments and self-quarantine for a minimum of 14 days without any cold/flu symptoms.
 If any symptom develop or they test positive for the virus they must report to their healthcare provider and must obtain medical clearance before returning to work.
 Workers may work remotely during this time if the client/supervisor approve this course of action.

-Employees who are diagnosed with the COVID 19 virus must remain out of work for a minimum of 14 days.
-These individuals will not be allowed to return to work until they receive a medical clearance from their physician.
+Employees who are diagnosed with the COVID 19 virus must remain out of work for a minimum of 10-14 days depending on the local requirements.
+These individuals will not be allowed to return to work until they receive a medical clearance from their physician and/or a negative covid test.

 Should an employee become ill at a client’s facility we ask that they immediately remove themselves from the site and seek immediate medical attention.
 We also require that they inform us immediately of any incident and provide as much information as to exposure and contacts at the client’s site to mitigate community exposure as quickly as possible.